Self-propelled howitzers are tracked or wheeled artillery systems.

 rocket-assisted projectile is over 40

 km.
-It is also capable of firing precision-guided projectiles with a
+It is also capable of firing laser-guided projectiles, based on

 there is a GPS-guided projectile with a claimed maximum range of 100